Gerry Patrick Hemming: Criminal investigations

-1978 conviction and acquittal
+Liberty Lobby

 Hemming was convicted by a Miami jury of conspiracy to import marijuana.
 In 1978 he was sentenced to six months in prison by U.S. District Judge William Hoeveler.
 Hemming was released on appeal bond and the conviction was later overturned.

 In August, 1978, Victor Marchetti published an article about the assassination of John F. Kennedy in the Liberty Lobby newspaper, The Spotlight.
 In the article Marchetti argued that the House Select Committee on Assassinations (HSCA) had obtained a 1966 CIA memo that revealed Hemming, E. Howard Hunt, and Frank Sturgis had been involved in the plot to kill Kennedy.
 Marchetti's article also included a story that Marita Lorenz had provided information on this plot.

-On April 14, 1980, Hemming was arrested and charged with drug trafficking.
-He was held on $200,000 bond in Palm Beach County, Florida.
-He claimed that he had not smuggled Quaaludes, but was establishing his bona fides with drug traffickers so he could penetrate their networks.
-Hemming told Alan J. Weberman that he was working for Mitchell Werbell III and Lucien Conein.
-Hemming was sentenced to 35 years in prison with a minimum mandatory sentence of three years but the conviction was later overturned on appeal.

 Hunt decided to take legal action against the Liberty Lobby.
 In December, 1981, he was awarded $650,000 in damages.
 Liberty Lobby appealed to the United States Court of Appeals.
 It was claimed that Hunt's attorney, Ellis Rubin, had offered a clearly erroneous instruction as to the law of defamation.
 The three-judge panel agreed and the case was retried.
 This time Mark Lane defended the Liberty Lobby against Hunt's action.

 Lane eventually discovered Marchetti's sources.
 The main source was William R. Corson.
 It also emerged that Marchetti had also consulted James Angleton and A. J. Weberman before publishing the article.
 As a result of obtaining depositions from David Atlee Phillips, Richard Helms, G. Gordon Liddy, Stansfield Turner, and Marita Lorenz, plus a skillful cross-examination by Lane of E. Howard Hunt, the jury decided in January, 1985, that Marchetti had not been guilty of libel when he suggested that John F. Kennedy had been assassinated by people working for the CIA.
 Lane stated that during a later meeting they had, Hemming corroborated the details of the assassination which were outlined during the trial.

 Later life

 Hemming became an active member of the JFK assassination research community later in life.
 He served for a time as official dignitary of the South Florida Research Group.
+He was interviewed for the 1988 Jack Anderson documentary American Expose: Who Killed JFK?.
+He was an advisor for Oliver Stone's 1991 film JFK.
 In 1996 he participated in November in Dallas: The JFK-Lancer Conference on assassination research, hosted in Dallas from November 21 to 24.
 He delivered brief remarks before making himself available for questions from the panelists: Gordon Winslow, Jerry Rose, George Michael Evica, and Charles Drago.
 This panel became the subject of an article by a journalist who attended the conference.

+Hemming died aged 70 in January 2008.
+He was found dead at his home in North Carolina and was survived by six children, being buried at Sandhills State Veterans Cemetery.